 Communication Sciences and Disorders

-Study in the Department of Communication Sciences and Disorders leads to an understanding of human communication and its disorders.
+Study in the Communication Sciences and Disorders Department leads to an understanding of human communication and its disorders.
 With hands-on learning and clinical practicums, students graduate from this program with a firm foundation in the work of speech-language pathology.

 Programs of Study

-The Department of Communication Sciences and Disorders offers a range of programs for undergraduate and graduate studies.
+The Communication Sciences and Disorders Department offers a range of programs for undergraduate and graduate studies.
 The department offers an undergraduate major and minor in speech-language pathology.
 The department also offers a graduate program for a Master of Science (M.S.) in speech-language pathology.

 Undergraduate students develop an understanding of the basic human communication and swallowing processes, and begin an investigation into communication disorders.
 Graduate students prepare themselves to become competent speech-language pathologists by developing the necessary knowledge and skills to understand, assess and treat persons with communication and swallowing disorders.